top of page

 Prior to adoption all our rabbits are neutered, fully vaccinated and thoroughly health checked by our vets.

-If you are interested in adopting one or more of our rabbits then please ensure you meet our adoption criteria outlined below and then complete our online Adoption Form (opens in a new page).
+If you are interested in adopting one or more of our rabbits then please ensure you meet our adoption criteria outlined below and then complete our online Adoption Form.

-Please do bear with us this is a small rescue mainly run by myself.
-We do have help going through forms but there may be a slight delay in hearing from us.
+If you submit an adoption application please do bear with us, we are a small team of volunteers who work really hard to keep things up to date.
+There may be a slight delay in hearing from us.
 The best way to contact us is through Facebook Messenger.
 Please do message us through that if possible if you'd like to chase up a reply.

 Adoption Criteria